 8. Provide a design life of 100 years.

-9. Use a 9-foot (2.75 m) minimum length of wall between leveling pad elevation changes.
-Design the facing panel overhang at the end of the leveling pad of less than 6 inches (150 mm).
-Do not design vertical steps in the leveling pad greater than 2.5 feet (0.75 m).
+9. Use a 9-foot minimum length of wall between leveling pad elevation changes.
+Design the facing panel overhang at the end of the leveling pad of less than 6 inches.
+Do not design vertical steps in the leveling pad greater than 2.5 feet.

-10. Use standard panels with maximum dimensions of 5 ft high × 10 ft wide (1.52 × 3.05 m).
-Special panels along the top and bottom of the wall may have maximum dimensions of 7 ft high × 10 ft wide (2.13 × 3.05 m).
+10. Use standard panels with maximum dimensions of 5 ft high × 10 ft wide.
+Special panels along the top and bottom of the wall may have maximum dimensions of 7 ft high × 10 ft wide.